abhinit-modi/odly/README.md

-# Rūḥ 🏝️
+# Odly 🏝️

 **Personal Knowledge Management with On-Device AI**

 A React Native application that combines on-device LLM inference with personal knowledge management.
-Built for privacy-first AI interaction, Rūḥ runs entirely offline using the TinyLlama GGUF model to help you capture thoughts, search knowledge, and manage markdown files.
+Built for privacy-first AI interaction, Odly runs entirely offline using the TinyLlama GGUF model to help you capture thoughts, search knowledge, and manage markdown files.

+**📖 For product features and usage guide, see [FEATURES.md](./FEATURES.md)**

 ## 🌟 Overview

-Rūḥ (meaning "spirit" or "essence" in Arabic) is a mobile-first knowledge management system that uses AI to help you:
+Odly is a mobile-first knowledge management system that uses AI for:
-- **Capture thoughts** with tags in a conversational interface
-- **Search your knowledge base** using natural language queries
-- **Edit markdown files** directly on your device
-- **Group and organize** messages automatically with AI
+- On-device LLM inference with TinyLlama
-- **Push content** to categorized markdown files
+- Natural language search across markdown files
+- Conversational chat interface with tagging
+- AI-powered message grouping
+- Privacy-first, offline-only operation

 **Key Differentiator:** All AI processing happens on-device.
 No internet required, no data leaves your phone.